-In EYFS and KS1; the date, LO and SC will be typed on a label or worksheet that will be trimmed and stuck in the book neatly.
-The font used will be print script - Twinkl School Font.
-Children will be encouraged to write the date and begin to use a ruler in the Summer term of Year 2.
+In EYFS, English worksheets have the long date on and in maths teachers write the short date.
+In KS1, the children write the date into their English, phonics, reading and maths books.
+In maths and phonics, they will write the short date 12.6.23 and in English and guided reading it will be the long date.
+In year 1 to start they will write Monday 12.6.23 before moving on to Monday 12th June 2023.
+Worksheets will be trimmed to size and stuck in by the children.
+The font used will be print script - Twinkl School font.
 The school's non-negotiables must be challenged and poor presentation will not be accepted.
 If a pupil's work is not up to standard this must be challenged through teacher marking.